Strictly positive polynomials in the boundary of the SOS cone: Introduction

-The bounds in Question \ref{quest1} also give bounds for $q$, and for the case $(n, 2d) = (5,4)$ this bound is better than the general known bounds (see Table \ref{table:N}). \end{question}

-\begin{question} \emph{How can we verify numerically or symbolically that a polynomial $f$ is in $\partial\Sigma_{n, 2d}$ and that $f$ is strictly positive?} It is possible to check numerically the condition for $f$ to be in the border of the SOS cone using a semidefinite program (SDP) solver like SEDUMI \cite{SEDUMI} and checking whether there is a positive semidefinite matrix in the Gram spectrahedron of $f$ but not a positive definite matrix.
-This is how we check it in almost all the examples we have mentioned in the above questions.
-Checking this condition symbolically is much more difficult and we do not know any general criterium, however we prove this for Example \ref{reznick} (see Proposition \ref{prop:unique46}) and Example \ref{ex2:46}, providing tools that are useful in many general cases. \end{question}

 \begin{question} \emph{Can a strictly positive polynomial $f \in \partial\Sigma_{n,d}$ be written as a sum of less than $n$ squares of linearly independent polynomials?} We know that the answer is negative for the cases $(n,2d)=(3,6)$ and $(4,4)$, again by Theorems \ref{blek36} and \ref{blek44}.
 Surprisingly, this condition does not hold in the general case.
-We provide explicit examples of strictly positive polynomials in $\partial\Sigma_{6,4}$ that can be decomposed as a sum of 5 squares of linearly independent polynomials (see Examples \ref{ex1:64} and \ref{ex2:64} \ref{ex2:641}).
+We provide an explicit example of a strictly positive polynomial in $\partial\Sigma_{6,4}$ that can be decomposed as a sum of 5 squares of linearly independent polynomials (see Example \ref{ex:64sumOf5}) and we extend this example to any number of variables $n \ge 6$ (see Example \ref{ex:6nsumOf5}).

 Note that if there are less than $n$ homogeneous polynomials in the decomposition, those polynomials will necessarily have common complex roots.
 So this is another property that cannot be generalized from the cases $(n,2d)=(3,6)$ and $(4,4)$ to the general case.
-This observation is also discussed in Example \ref{ex1:64}. \end{question}
+This observation is also discussed in Example \ref{ex:64sumOf5}. \end{question}

+\begin{question} \emph{How can we verify numerically or symbolically that a polynomial $f$ is in $\partial\Sigma_{n, 2d}$ and that $f$ is strictly positive?} It is possible to check numerically the condition for $f$ to be in the boundary of the SOS cone using a semidefinite program (SDP) solver like SEDUMI \cite{SEDUMI} and checking whether there is a positive semidefinite matrix in the Gram spectrahedron of $f$ but not a positive definite matrix.
+Checking this condition symbolically is much more difficult and we do not know any general criterium.
+However, we prove this condition for Example \ref{ex:reznick} (see Proposition \ref{prop:unique46}), Example \ref{ex:46sumOf5} and Example \ref{ex:54sumOf7}, providing tools that are useful in many cases. \end{question}